-All Macs already come with a pretty powerful and efficient browser — Safari, which should be useful enough for day-to-day use.
-However, depending on what you do on a browser, you may need a different browser with a different feature set.
+All Macs already come with a pretty powerful and efficient browser — Safari, which should be helpful enough for day-to-day use.
+However, you may need a different browser with a diverse feature set depending on what you do on a browser.
 In this guide, we will show you the Best Browser for macOS.

-Best Browsers for Your M1 Mac in 2021
+Best Browsers for Your M1 Apple Silicon Mac in 2022

 1. Microsoft Edge Chromium (M1 Optimized)

-These days, users are switching to Microsoft Edge from Google Chrome due to Chrome’s power-hungry nature.
+Today, users are switching to Microsoft Edge from Google Chrome due to Chrome’s power-hungry nature.
 Features like Reading Mode, Read Aloud, Collections are also pulling more users from Chrome.
-Since Microsoft Edge is now Chromium-based it has support for Chromecast and Chrome Extensions.
+Since Microsoft Edge is now Chromium-based, it supports Chromecast and Chrome Extensions.

 Like some other browsers on the list, Microsoft Edge is also very privacy-focused.
-You can set the tracking prevention to “basic”, “balanced”, and “strict”.
-Unlike Chrome, Microsoft Edge can perform flawlessly and buttery smooth on rather outdated hardware.
+You can set the tracking prevention to “basic,” “balanced,” and “strict.”
+Unlike Chrome, Microsoft Edge can perform flawlessly and buttery smooth on outdated hardware.

-It’s not all roses though, some extensions may not work and the default search engine is set to Bing and not Google.
+It’s not all roses, though, some extensions may not work, and the search engine defaults to Bing and not Google.
 However, Microsoft Edge is a great Chrome alternative and is the Best Browser for macOS.
 If you use power-hungry resources, Edge might be the best browser for Mac in this case.

 2. Safari (M1 Optimized)

 Safari is the default and best browser for macOS.
-It comes pre-installed with Macs and is one of the best browsers for everyday use and comes packed with all the necessary features to make your browsing experience great.
+It comes pre-installed with Macs, is one of the best browsers for everyday use, and comes packed with all the necessary features to make your browsing experience great.
 Safari is also highly optimized for macOS.

-Safari also got a huge design overhaul with macOS Monterey which made its UI simpler and easier to use.
+Safari also got a massive design overhaul with macOS Monterey, making its UI simpler and easier to use.
 Safari has been a lot of people’s favorite browser choice for a long time now.

-Safari is pretty smooth and is one of the least power-hungry browsers for macOS.
-Safari has a lot of features that aren’t available in other browsers such as tracking protection against websites, a built-in reading mode, and a keychain password management system.
-One drawback with Safari is that the collection of extensions is not even close to the likes of Google Chrome or Firefox.
+Safari is pretty smooth and is one of the minor power-hungry browsers for macOS.
+Safari has many features that aren’t available in other browsers, such as tracking protection against websites, a built-in reading mode, and a keychain password management system.
+One drawback with Safari is that the collection of extensions is not even close to Google Chrome or Firefox.

 However, Safari is the Best Browser for macOS due to its efficiency and features like protection against tracking and an in-built reading mode.
-This is the best browser for macOS you can get.
+It is the best browser for macOS you can get.